 Dental fillings are one of the most common dental procedures, and can restore decayed teeth that have been compromised by cavities or other damage.
 Different materials can be used for fillings, depending on the extent and location of the damage, as well as your overall oral health.
-Composite resin, gold alloys, porcelain, and glass ionomer cement are all materials that are utilized for dental fillings.
+Tooth colored, bio-compatible composites are the most common materials utilized for dental fillings because they blend in to match the natural color of your teeth.
 If you suspect you may have a cavity, it’s important to get it checked out as soon as possible to prevent further decay.
 If left untreated, cavities can grow more severe, and may need to be treated with more invasive procedures like root canal therapy or even extraction, to restore your oral health.

 Dental inlays and onlays are restorative procedures that can improve both the function and appearance of your teeth.
-A dental inlay is meant to restore part of a damaged tooth that may be too large for a dental filling, but not large enough for a crown.
-Dental onlays are similar, but they are placed on the chewing surface of the tooth.
-They can be made from gold, porcelain, composite resin, or other tooth colored material and can be used to restore damaged or decayed teeth.
+A dental inlay/onlay is meant to restore part of a damaged tooth that may be too large for a dental filling, but not large enough for a crown.
+Dental inlays/onlays are similar to fillings, but are made in a lab with stronger, longer lasting materials.
+They can be made from gold, porcelain, or other high strength tooth colored ceramics and can be used to restore damaged or decayed teeth.

-Lab-made crowns are dental prosthetics that restore damaged teeth by covering them all the way down to the gum line.
-They are created by a dental technician at a state-of-the-art dental lab.
-Your dentist will begin the dental crown process by first trimming and shaping your tooth to make it an ideal base to which your new crown will be attached.
-We’ll take impressions or scans of your bite before sending it to our trusted partner lab where they will custom-craft your restoration.
+Crowns are created by a dental technician at a state-of-the-art dental lab.
+Dr. Hlavaty will begin the dental crown process by shaping your tooth to make it an ideal foundation to which your new crown will be permanently attached.
+We’ll take impressions or scans of your teeth & bite and send them to our trusted partner lab where they will custom-craft your restoration.

 There are many advantages to dental bridges.
 Because they are supported by your natural teeth, they can improve your chewing ability, your speech, and result in less sensitivity from exposed roots.

 Dentures are removable dental prosthetics that can replace missing teeth and gum tissue.
 Partial dentures are great for patients that are missing only a few of their natural teeth.
-Full dentures, on the other hand, are used to replace an entire row of natural teeth.
-Dentures can be made from acrylic or composite materials, and can be kept in place with suction, a dental adhesive, or metal framework that clips onto your remaining healthy teeth.
-Dentures offer patients a solution for restoring their grin that is not just convenient, but also affordable.
-To find out if partial or full dentures are right for you, get in touch with us today!
+Full dentures, on the other hand, are used to replace an entire jaw (upper or lower) of natural teeth.
+Dentures can be made from acrylic or composite materials, and can be kept in place with natural suction, a dental adhesive, or a framework that attaches onto your remaining healthy teeth.
+Dentures offer patients a solution for restoring their smile that is convenient and affordable.
+To find out if partial or full dentures are right for you, give us a call today!